-And then the big freeze kicked in.
-I can assure you that we haven’t seen weather this cold in a long, long time.
-Recently in one place in Holland a night-time temperature of -22.8° Celcius (-9.04° Fahrenheit) was measured.
-Cold!
+In February 2012 the big freeze kicked in.
+I can assure you that we had not seen weather this cold in a long, long time.

-When it looks like its going to be freezing for a while, the Amsterdam city council instructs Waternet — the Water Company for the area of Amsterdam and surroundings — to issue a sailing prohibition for certain canals.2
+When it looks like its going to be freezing enough for a while, the Amsterdam city council instructs Waternet — the Water Company for the area of Amsterdam and surroundings — to issue a sailing prohibition for certain canals.2

-Boats are not permitted to sail through (sections of) certain canals, including Prinsengracht, Leliegracht and Keizersgracht.
-That’s so folks can enjoy the opportunity to skate the canals, like so:
+Boats are then not permitted to sail through (sections of) certain canals in the center of Amsterdam, including Prinsengracht, Leliegracht and Keizersgracht.